The preamble of AA

 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
 A.A. is not allied with any sect, denomination, politics, organization, or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.”

 While on the surface this may appear to be an outline of what AA does and who it is for, the wording has a deeper meaning.
-Though those who attend meetings may not always absorb this message, reciting it is still a vital part of the AA process.
+While individuals attending these meetings might interpret it differently, reciting this message is still a vital part of the AA process.

 Why is the AA preamble important?